 For me there is no debate…you have to organize your own pictures!
 There is no software in the world to read your mind so any automatic organization will not work for you in the long run and it will make you very frustrated.
 The only drawback is that you have to put some time and effort into naming your file folders.
 For an easy step-by-step method on how to organize your pictures read the following article:

-[ Organize your pictures in five easy steps. ]
+Organize your digital photos in five easy steps.